Love, Life & Loyalty: Charts and critical response

 The album reached No. 90 on the Billboard Top R&B/Hip-Hop Albums chart.
 Critic response was mostly positive in the alternative hip hop and UK scene.
 The best received tracks were "Flight School" and "Clockin' Lotsa Dollarz".

 Singles

 The album's single "Flight School", featured production and vocals from his mentor, Kanye West, as well as T-Pain.
 The song does not have an official music video, but was well received by most Magazines and Critics alike.
 The first official single of the album is "Clockin' Lotsa Dollarz", featuring the south star, member of UGK, Bun B, along with the rapper Sir Mix-A-Lot, featuring production from Kanye West and The Legendary Traxster.
-The single had an official music video, and was performed live at the A3C festival, in Perfect Attendance Stage, in a surprise performance; also at the BB King, in NYC.
+The single had an official music video, and was performed live at the A3C festival, in Perfect Attendance Stage, in a surprise performance; also at the B. B. King, in NYC.
 The single, on iTunes, comes with a clean and an explicit version.